-Macworld Lab tested the two standard configurations of the new 27-inch iMac.
+Macworld Lab takes a look at the performance of the new Quad-Core 27-inch 2.8GHz Core i5 iMac.